ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Final review.

-Several carefully incorporated features in the methods described in the Methods Section ensure the high technical quality of the 3W Dataset 2.0.0.
+Several carefully incorporated features in the methods described in the Methods Section ensure the high-technical quality of the 3W Dataset 2.0.0.
 The main ones are as follows:

 * In the real instances: maintenance of real data characteristics, labeling by experts, and validation by expert committee;
 * In the simulated instances: simulation models calibrated by experts, and systematized labeling;